dvallst/stream-analytics/README.md

 This project was developed as a master's thesis in BI & Big Data Analytics at the [Universitat Oberta de Catalunya](https://www.uoc.edu) (UOC).
 The topic of the thesis is Streaming Analytics, and this project implements a use case to monitor aircraft flights (events) through a data pipeline.

-The pipeline acquires events from The Open Sky Network API, publishes them to a Kafka topic, consumes them from a Plotly dashboard, and finally stores them in a containerized PostgreSQL database.
+The pipeline is made up of the following parts:
+- Acquisition of events from The Open Sky Network API.
+- Messaging that publishes the events in a Kafka topic.
+- Ingestion that consumes the events from Kafka and processes them using Pandas.
+- Near-real-time dashboard showing the calculated metrics.
+- Storage of the events in a containerized PostgreSQL database.

 ## Prerequisites